 We have significantly expanded our business and operations, and our business strategy contemplates that we will significantly expand our business and operations in the future.
 Our future operating results depend to a large extent on our ability to manage this expansion and growth successfully.
-Sustaining our growth will place significant demands on our management as well as on our administrative, operational, and financial resources.
+Sustaining our growth will place significant demands on our management as well as on our administrative, operational, and financial resources, particularly while we continue to navigate relatively recent transitions in management and challenging macroeconomic conditions.
 If we are unable to manage our growth effectively, our revenue and profits could be adversely affected.